powdr-labs/powdr/book/src/pil/types.md

 The lambda expression `|| 7` is a function that returns a constant (has no parameters).
 Lambda functions can capture anything in their environment and thus form closures.

-Due to the dynamic typing of powdr-pil, it is often not possible to exactly determine the type of a lambda expression.

 Functions allow the following operators:

 - `_(...)`: function evaluation